Last update: 27.08.2019

 Do I have to order my skutis through the online store as business customer?

 You can, but you do not have to.
-If you are a business customer, we are happy to provide you a customised offer.
+If you are a business customer, we are happy to provide you a customized offer and invoice.

-Can Skutis Corporation train my staff to maintain skutis?
+Can Skutis Corporation train my staff to maintain and repair skutis?

-If you are a business customer or a business partner, Skutis Corporation is willing and able to train your staff in skutis maintenance.
+If you are a business customer or a business partner, Skutis Corporation is willing and able to train your staff in skutis maintenance and repairing.